Sharp Isoperimetric Inequalities for Affine Quermassintegrals: -moment quermassintegrals and Alexandrov--Fenchel-type inequalities

 Having Theorem \ref{thm:main} at hand, we can easily deduce: \begin{thm} For any convex body $K$ in $\R^n$, $k=1,\ldots,n-1$ and $p > -n$:

 with equality iff $K$ is a Euclidean ball. \end{thm}

-For $p=1$, this is the classical isoperimetric inequality for intrinsic volumes \cite{Schneider-Book-2ndEd,Gruber-ConvexAndDiscreteGeometry} (e.g.~the case $k=n-1$ is the isoperimetric inequality for surface area, and the case $k=1$ is Urysohn's inequality for the mean width).
-For $p=-1$, the above isoperimetric inequality for the harmonic quermassintegrals was obtained by Lutwak in \cite{Lutwak-Harmonic}.
+For $p=1$, this is the classical isoperimetric inequality for the quermassintegrals given by Theorem \ref{thm:FAF}.
+For $p=-1$, the above isoperimetric inequality for the harmonic quermassintegrals was obtained by Lutwak in \cite{Lutwak-Harmonic} (cf. \cite[p.
+514]{Schneider-Book-2ndEd}).
 For $-n < p < -1$, this appears to be new.

 \begin{proof}[Proof of Theorem \ref{thm:Q}] By Jensen's inequality and Theorem \ref{thm:main}:

 If $\Q_{k,p}(K) = \Q_{k,p}(B_K)$ then we have equality in both inequalities above.
 Equality in the second implies by Theorem \ref{thm:equality} that $K$ is an ellipsoid.
 Equality in the first (Jensen's inequality) implies that $G_{n,k} \ni F \mapsto|P_F K|$ is constant, and hence $K$ must be a Euclidean ball. \end{proof}